Connor-Tluck/Job_Tracker_LaunchDarkly/README.md

    - Set the flag name to the `name` value
    - Set description to the `description` value
    - Set default value to `true` (ON)
+   - Enable "SDKs using Client-side ID" (for client-side availability)
    - Save the flag
 3. **Repeat for all 30 flags** listed in the JSON file